Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The lead magnet → survey → offer method

-He built a one-person business past $10M by listening before building.
+He writes The Saturday Essay and built a one-person business past $10M.

-They build for months, launch to silence, and blame the niche.
+They build for months, launch to silence, then blame the niche.

-Welsh's argument: give away one tiny free thing to attract the right viewer.
+The fix?
+Give away one tiny free thing to pull in the right viewer.

 Then survey them.
-Then build only what they tell you to build.
+Then build only what they ask for.

 He surveys his readers, emails the ones who fit, and asks them to buy early.